Houston Field Sobriety Test Lawyer

 The third test is the horizontal gaze nystagmus.
 In this test the officer asks the suspect to follow a flashlight or pen with their eyes as the officer moves it horizontally.
 An impaired person will often experience an involuntary jerking of the eyes while doing this, and may have trouble tracking the moving object evenly.

 What Factors Can Influence Field Sobriety Test Results?

 There are two major problems with the standard field sobriety tests.
 First, they depend heavily on the subjective observations of the arresting officer.
 Second, they fail to take into account other factors that can affect a suspect's ability to perform the tests:

 - Physical disabilities

 Inappropriate test locations, on uneven pavement or high-traffic areas that provide too many distractions, may also adversely affect their outcome.
-When our team takes on a new DWI case, we look at all factors that may have affected field sobriety test results in order to determine how we can use this to our client’s benefit.
+When our Houston field sobriety test lawyers take on a new DWI case, we look at all factors that may have affected field sobriety test results in order to determine how we can use this to our client’s benefit.

 Contact our offices at (713) 597-2221 today to talk about your arrest, field sobriety tests and other aspects of your case.